Top 40 CBSE Class 8 Factorisation Questions to Get a Perfect Score

 The 4 Methods You Must Know

-1. Common Factor Method: Take out the highest common factor (HCF) from all terms.
+Before jumping into the questions, make sure you're comfortable with these four factorisation techniques:1.
+Common Factor Method: Take out the highest common factor (HCF) from all terms.
 Example:

 2. Regrouping: Rearrange terms into groups that share a common factor.
 Example: